Terms of business for e-sig

 6.2.1. the Actual QP Rate of Pay; and

-6.2.2. the Emoluments (if any), which will be notified on a per Assignment basis and as set out in the relevant Assignment Details Form or any variation to the relevant Assignment Details Form.
+6.2.2. the Emoluments (if any), which will be notified on a per Assignment basis and as set out in the relevant Assignment Confirmation Form or any variation to the relevant Assignment Details Form.

 6.4.
-If the Agency Worker has completed the Qualifying Period on the start date of the relevant Assignment or following completion of the Qualifying Period during the relevant Assignment, the Agency Worker may be entitled to receive a bonus.
-The Agency Worker will comply with any requirements of the Employment Business and/or the Hirer relating to the assessment of the Agency Worker’s performance for the purpose of determining whether or not the Agency Worker is entitled to a bonus and the amount of any such bonus.
-If, subject to satisfying the relevant assessment criteria, the Agency Worker is entitled to receive a bonus, the Employment Business will pay the bonus Agency Worker on the terms of this Agreement.
+If the Temporary Worker has completed the Qualifying Period on the start date of the relevant Assignment or following completion of the Qualifying Period during the relevant Assignment, the Temporary Worker may be entitled to receive a bonus.
+The Temporary Worker will comply with any requirements of the Employment Business and/or the Hirer relating to the assessment of the Temporary Worker’s performance for the purpose of determining whether or not the Temporary Worker is entitled to a bonus and the amount of any such bonus.
+If, subject to satisfying the relevant assessment criteria, the Temporary Worker is entitled to receive a bonus, the Employment Business will pay the bonus Temporary Worker on the terms of this Agreement.

 6.5.
-If the Employment Business or the Hirer provides any equipment or clothing to the Agency Worker to be used in the course of an Assignment with the Hirer, the Agency Worker must take reasonable care of the equipment or clothing.
-Furthermore the Agency Worker must return any equipment or clothing to the Employment Business or the Hirer (as the case may be) upon termination of the Terms or within 3 days of a request from the Employment Business or the Hirer.
-In the event that the Agency Worker does not comply with the obligations set out in this clause, the Employment Business reserves the right to deduct the cost of replacement equipment or clothing from any sums paid to the Agency Worker.
-The question of whether the Agency Worker has taken reasonable care of the equipment or clothing will be solely assessed by the Employment Business’s reasonable judgement.
+If the Employment Business or the Hirer provides any equipment or clothing to the Temporary Worker to be used in the course of an Assignment with the Hirer, the Temporary Worker must take reasonable care of the equipment or clothing.
+Furthermore the Temporary Worker must return any equipment or clothing to the Employment Business or the Hirer (as the case may be) upon termination of the Terms or within 3 days of a request from the Employment Business or the Hirer.
+In the event that the Temporary Worker does not comply with the obligations set out in this clause, the Employment Business reserves the right to deduct the cost of replacement equipment or clothing from any sums paid to the Temporary Worker.
+The question of whether the Temporary Worker has taken reasonable care of the equipment or clothing will be solely assessed by the Employment Business’s reasonable judgement.

 6.6.
-Subject to compliance with Regulation 12 of the Conduct Regulations the Employment Business reserves the right in its absolute discretion to deduct from the amounts paid to the Agency Worker pay any sums which s/he may owe the Employment Business including, without limitation, any losses suffered by the Employment Business as a result of his/her negligence or breach of either the Employment Business’s or the Hirer’s rules.
+Subject to compliance with Regulation 12 of the Conduct Regulations the Employment Business reserves the right in its absolute discretion to deduct from the amounts paid to the Temporary Worker pay any sums which the Temporary Worker may owe the Employment Business including, without limitation, any identified overpayments, any losses suffered by the Employment Business as a result of the Temporary Worker negligence or breach of either the Employment Business’s or the Hirer’s rules.

 7.2.
-Payment of the Agency Worker’s entitlement to holiday pay under the Regulations shall be calculated and paid proportionately in advance according to the amount of time worked by the Agency Work on Assignments.
-Twelve point zero seven (12.07%) of the Actual Rate of Pay and the Actual QP Rate of Pay is advance payment of statutory holiday pay and is paid in arrears from the first day of assignment.
-Payment of the Agency Worker’s entitlement to holiday pay under the Regulations shall be calculated as Twelve point zero seven (12.07%) of the Actual Rate of Pay / Actual QP Rate of Pay and will be shown separately on the worker’s assignment details form and pay slip.
-The leave year runs from January to December.
+Payment of the Temporary Worker’s entitlement to holiday pay under the Regulations shall be calculated and paid proportionately in advance according to the amount of time worked by the Temporary Worker on Assignments.
+Annual Leave is calculated at twelve point zero seven (12.07%) of the Actual Rate of Pay or the Actual QP Rate of Pay and is shown separately on the worker’s Assignment Confirmation Form and pay slip.

 8.1.
-The Agency Worker may be eligible for Statutory Sick Pay provided that s/he meets the relevant statutory criteria.
+The Temporary Worker may be eligible for Statutory Sick Pay provided that the Temporary Worker meets the relevant statutory criteria.

 8.2.
-The Agency Worker is required to provide the Employment Business with evidence of incapacity to work which may be by way of a self-certificate for the first 7 days of incapacity and a doctor’s certificate thereafter.
+The Temporary Worker is required to provide the Employment Business with evidence of incapacity to work which may be by way of a self- certificate for the first 7 days of incapacity and a doctor’s certificate thereafter.

 8.3.
 For the purposes of the Statutory Sick Pay scheme there is one qualifying day per week during the course of an Assignment and that qualifying day shall be the Wednesday in every week.